 Doctor of Philosophy (Ph.D.) in Environmental Resources and Policy

 The central focus of the Ph.D. in Environmental Resources and Policy is advanced interdisciplinary training and research on geological, physical, biological, and social processes responsible for natural resource and environmental problems facing contemporary society.
 Additionally, the Ph.D. in Environmental Resources and Policy focuses on assessing public policy alternatives to address those problems and create new opportunities.

-Within the broad and flexible Environmental Resources and Policy framework, a customized program is developed for each student, permitting him/her to conduct research in traditional and non-traditional earth science sub disciplines, under the direction of one or more Geology faculty members.
+Within the broad and flexible Environmental Resources and Policy framework, a customized program is developed for each student, permitting them to conduct research in traditional and non-traditional earth science sub disciplines, under the direction of one or more Geology faculty members.
 Please see the Environmental Resources and Policy section of this catalog for detailed information and admission procedures.

 Certificate in GIS